berkecavus/AL11_DATA_TRANSFER/README.md

-# AL11_DATA_TRANSFER
+Hello everyone,

-Transferring the data of the desired transaction code to AL11
+I aimed to transfer the data of the selected variant of the operation code entered in this program to AL11.